tnga/bowerder/README.md

 ```

 Bowerder way is simple.
 Except the usage of feature like `import` provided by es6-next, for those who think that,
-concatanation of their modules's main files in big one is the only way to really optimize loading on browsers have to note that it is disputable;
+concatanation of their modules's main files in big one is the only way to really optimize loading on browsers, have to note that it is disputable;
 specially in development purpose.
 Ask yourself why best download manager use to download file in mutiple sub-parts even if that implies more requests to send.
 Likewise, server can be configured to send compressed files to client so that transactions become faster.
 Even if one time download can be a solution,
 it can have a little negative influence on pages rendering process.